 Courses and Credit Approval

-Your Education Abroad Advisor in Global Learning can't tell you what classes you should take while abroad.
-To find information on specific courses available to you through this Global Learning program, go to the program’s website by following the link in the “Snapshot” section of the Overview page.
+- To find information on specific courses, go to the program’s website using the link in the “Snapshot” section of the Overview page.

-Remember that you must study the language (or take a course in the language) of the host country when studying in a non-English speaking country for a semester or year.
+- Study the language of the host country (or take a course in that language) when studying in a non-English speaking country for a semester or year

 Online Course Registration